How to Fix: BitLocker Recovery Key Requested After Windows Update – Full Guide for Beginners

 ScenarioDo this

-Personal PC with Microsoft accountCheck the online recovery portal
+Personal PC with Microsoft accountCheck the online recovery portal; match Key ID, enter the 48-digit key

-You printed or saved it beforeSearch papers/USB/cloud for a .txt key file
+You printed/saved it beforeSearch papers/USB/cloud for a .txt recovery key

-Key found but boot keeps failingUse WinRE → Startup Repair → bcdboot + SFC/DISM
+Key found but boot keeps failingUse WinRE → Startup Repair → then bcdboot + SFC/DISM

 Before You Go

-If this guide helped, bookmark it for later and store your recovery key in at least two places.
-It takes a minute now and can save hours (and stress) the next time.
+If this guide helped, bookmark it and store your recovery key in at least two places.
+One minute now can save hours of stress later.

 Related reads